HeroadZ/google_recaptcha_demo/README.md

 ### 4. Verify

 1. open the browser and visit the url: http://127.0.0.1:8000/
-2. click "I'm not a robot" button
+2. choose the version you want to play with
-3. you will see the verification result and output in the console
+3. verify it and check output of python and log in the browser console